 A Crazy Winter Adventure through Beautiful Boynton Canyon

 Diverse plant life, weird temperatures changes, and unique red rock formations make this 6 mile round trip journey one of the most interesting in all of Sedona.
-Boynton is one of my favorite trails in the area because it looks so green year-round and offers the most drastic changes of scenery.
+Boynton is one of my favorite trails in the area because it remains so green year-round and offers the most drastic changes of scenery.

 If you want to learn more about vortexes, you can sign up for a Sedona Vortex Tour while in town.